The Prodigal Son Parable

 I tell you that likewise, there shall be joy in heaven over one sinner who repents . . .
 (Luke 15:4 - 5, 7, see also verses 8 - 10).

-The prodigal's older brother represents the Jewish religious leaders who were critical of Jesus and his ministry.
+The prodigal's older brother symbolizes the Jewish religious leaders who were critical of Jesus and his ministry.
 They had, many times prior to 30 A.D., shown their disdain for him associating with sinners (everyone but themselves!) and outcasts (Matthew 9:11 - 13, 11:19, Mark 2:15 - 17, etc.).

 The brother, like the religious leaders, believed he was superior to others and despised them since (in his mind) he was always obedient.
 Both the brother of the prodigal son and the Jewish leaders felt those they looked down upon as sinners were unworthy of mercy no matter what they did.